Maltesers

-Maltesers are a British confectionery product manufactured by Mars Inc. first launched in 1937.
+Maltesers is a British confectionery product manufactured by Mars Inc. first launched in 1937.
 Maltesers consist of a spheroid malted milk centre surrounded by milk chocolate.
 The slogan is "The lighter way to enjoy chocolate".

 Maltesers are sold in many markets around the world in a variety of packaging, including plastic bags (ranging in size from small 'fun-size' upwards), larger cardboard boxes and tubes, and plastic buckets (ranging in size from medium to very large).
 They also have medium-sized "teasers" in Celebrations boxes.
 Maltesers are also one of the types of chocolate included in Mars's Revels assortment.

 History

 Maltesers were created by the American Forrest Mars Sr. at the Mars factory in Slough in 1936, and first sold in 1937.
 They were originally described as "energy balls" and aimed at slimming women.

 Maltesers' slogan, as of 2016, is "The lighter way to enjoy chocolate".
 Earlier slogans have included: "The chocolates with the less fattening centre", "No ordinary chocolate" and "Nothing pleases like Maltesers".
 In the 1930s, advertisements claimed that the Maltesers malted milk centre is one-seventh as fattening as ordinary chocolate centres; this led marketers to claim it was beneficial for weight loss.

 In Australia, Mars signed a production deal with MacRobertson's in 1954, but then switched to Cadbury in 1963.

 In 2011, the product gained Fairtrade accreditation in the UK and Republic of Ireland by sourcing all their cocoa and sugar under Fairtrade Terms.
 In 2016, Maltesers’ commercials in the Britain began featuring disabled actors, including actress Storme Toolis, which have promoted the brand.
 Celebrating universally awkward situations, the adverts were inspired by real-life stories from disabled people.

 In January 2017, Maltesers officially became available in the United States for the first time.
 The factory in Newmarket, Ontario, Canada produces the Maltesers for the North American market; it is expected the factory exports about 80 percent of its production to the United States.